BULLYING & HARASSMENT POLICY SAMPLE FOR HOTEL EMPLOYEES

 Verbal harassment – offensive jokes about a person’s race or ethnic origin (which may include members of the traveling community), or their country of origin.

 Visual Harassment – display of material offensive to a particular racial or ethnic group, such as cartoons, racial propaganda material, etc

 2. Definition of Bullying:

-Bullying is repeated inappropriate behaviour, direct or indirect, whether verbal, physical or otherwise, conducted by one or more persons against another or others, at the place of work and/or in the course of employment, which could reasonably be regarded as undermining the individuals’ right to dignity at work.
+Bullying is repeated inappropriate behavior, direct or indirect, whether verbal, physical, or otherwise, conducted by one or more persons against another or others, at the place of work and/or in the course of employment, which could reasonably be regarded as undermining the individual’s right to dignity at work.

-An isolated incident of the behaviour described in this definition may be an affront to dignity at work but as a once-off incident is not considered to be bullying.
+An isolated incident of the behavior described in this definition may be an affront to dignity at work but a once-off incident is not considered to be bullying.

-The following are some examples of bullying behaviour:
+The following are some examples of bullying behavior:

 3. Effects of Harassment in Hotel Staff: